 What’s inside the box?

 When you open the box you’re greeted with a sturdy carrying case.
 Opening it up reveals the headphones nicely tucked away inside.
 It really shows just how flexible these headphones are.
 They’re ready to be thrown in your bag without a second thought.
 Along with the headphones, you’ll get a micro USB charging cable and a 3.5mm audio cable.
 It would’ve been nice for them to give the QuietComfort 35 II a USB-C charging port, but at least they still have a headphone jack.

 What made Bose Connect+ the QC35 II special when they came out?

 Compared to the regular QC35 headphones, these weren’t much different from the newer series II.
 Everything about them was almost identical, save for a few key features.
-For one, the newer series II has a dedicated Google Assistant button on the side so you can activate the Google Assistant seamlessly right from the headphones.
+For one, the newer series II has an Action button that can be used as a dedicated Google Assistant button, allowing you to activate the Google Assistant seamlessly right from the headphones.
 Since the release, there’s also been an update to make them compatible with Amazon Alexa as well, so if that’s your personal assistant of choice then you’re in luck.

-One other new feature is a dedicated active noise cancelling toggle that lets you switch between three preset strengths of ANC.
+The same button that can be used as a dedicated Google Assistant button can alternatively be used as a dedicated active noise cancelling toggle, letting you switch between three preset strengths of ANC.
 It’s pretty nifty but in my testing, I basically either kept it on or off so I’m not sure how useful it is.
 Still, at least you have the option to control it if you want that extra bit of customization over how you listen to music.

 How do you connect to the headphones?